IanBotashev/64bitGraphicalComputer/README.md

 #### Databus Control
 Databus Manual Switch - Switch to manual input into the databus

+#### Microinstructions
+RAw - Register A write.
+Writes to register from databus
+RAr - Register A read.
+Outputs value to databus

+RBw - Register B write.
+Writes to register from databus
+RBr - Register B read.
+Outputs value to databus

 ## ALU
 ### Inputs
 A - Number A (64 bit)